dancejod/Geoinformatika_22/Moravec_operator/README.md

 ### Customization

 Variables in `UPPERCASE` can be edited.
 It is not recommended to set them to high values as it greatly decreases the script's performance.
+Output file names can also be edited, though the output file types will always be `.csv` and `.tif`.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/90621465/209814062-4c0391a3-9f36-4c33-bd09-2d77671b559b.png" width="600">